paul-asvb/vierzig-theme-demo/README.md

 [Demo](https://vierzig-theme-demo.netlify.com/admin) for the Admin Interface

+## Customizing the theme

+If you want to customise hte

 ## Developing this theme

 I have the habit to put the bin-file of hugo in the ./bin directory